vettom/vettom.github.io/docs/Eks/eks-cluster-karpenter.md

-# EKS cluster with Karpenter Autoscaling [Terraform]
+# EKS with Karpenter Autoscaling

 Karpenter Autoscaling is a great choice when it comes scaling EKS cluster.
 It is very cost efficient, quick and does not have the limitations of cluster autoscaler

 :desktop_computer:  [EKS with Karpenter](https://github.com/vettom/aws-eks-terraform/tree/main/EKS-Cluster-karpenter) contains everything required for you to spin up a new cluster and configure Karpenter autoscaling

+> :information_source: EKS API Authentication mode in use.

 [Source Code](https://github.com/vettom/aws-eks-terraform/tree/main/EKS-Cluster-karpenter)
 [Sample app](https://github.com/vettom/aws-eks-terraform/tree/main/EKS-Cluster-karpenter/Sample-App)